Robertson Therapeutic Development Fund

-Created in 2014, the Robertson Therapeutic Development Fund is a $25 million initiative designed to help develop basic research discoveries into new medical therapies.
+Created in 2014, the Robertson Therapeutic Development Fund is designed to help develop basic research discoveries into new medical therapies.
 It was established at Rockefeller by noted investment manager Julian Robertson and his family through the Robertson Foundation.
 Mr. Robertson, chairman and chief executive officer of Tiger Management, has been a member of the university’s Board of Trustees since 2001.

 The fund is an important complement to the Tri-Institutional Therapeutics Discovery Institute (TDI), a joint venture with Memorial Sloan Kettering Cancer Center and Weill Cornell Medical College designed to link academic researchers with partners in the pharmaceutical sector.
 The Robertson Fund supports projects in the early and late stages of the drug development process that are not covered by TDI.
 In this way, the fund helps to bridge critical gaps in drug discovery, ensuring that a range of promising findings made in the university’s labs have the best chance of becoming new medicines.